 "On use of materials, sometimes they are not very reliable.
 We are supposed to improvise everything and yet the improvised materials are not very strong.
-We need to purchase some of the materials" (Interview).
-Nita further expressed her concerns regarding the insecurity of the materials teachers make for us in classrooms.
+We need to purchase some further expressed her concerns regarding the teachers make for us in classrooms.
 "Regarding the classrooms, some of the classes up there do not have shutters [lockable doors and windows].

-When teachers make materials, the members of the community come in and steal the materials" (Interview).
-The evident example of one of the worst classrooms as depicted in Figure 1 is a clear indicator of the difficult and challenging conditions teachers have to work in to make students successful as learners and later on as responsible members of the society.
+When teachers make materials, the members of the community come in and steal the materials" (Interview) worst classrooms as depicted in Figur and challenging conditions teachers have to work in to make students successful as learners and later on as responsible members of the society.

-The findings shared in the foregoing paragraphs in a nutshell present food for thought if education in challenging contexts has to be of a higher quality.
+The findings shared in the foregoing food for thought if education in challenging contexts has to be of a higher quality.
 Such initiatives like those in this paper may be one way of ensuring some changes in the way our children learn.
-In the following section, I discuss the findings in greater detail.
+In the following section, I discuss the findings in g